 Orca / Killer Whale

 Largest member of the dolphin family.
 Highly social, sophisticated hunters, apex predators.
-Iconic resident and transient populations are found in BC.
+Iconic resident and Bigg's/transient populations are found in British Columbia.

 Adults grow to 16 meters and weigh up to 30 tons!
 They migrate up to 15,000 miles each year, feeding on krill and small fish.
 A real crowd pleaser!

 Pacific White-sided Dolphin

 Often seen in close-knit groups of 20- 100, they love to bow ride!
 The Pacific white-sided dolphin live up to 40 years, and have their own unique names.